bhanuchaddha/open-weather-integration/README.md

 ```
 ## CircuitBreaker, Bulkhead, Retry, TimeLimiter
-* Similar to rate limiter other resilience configuration with just annotation and configuration file
+* Similar to rate limiter other resilience configuration can be enabled using annotations and configuration file

 ## Run Service